3 Ways to Save Electricity at Home

 My June electric bill showed the lowest usage I have seen in my 14 years in the home for any month and was about 33% less than other June bills in the past.
 If that percentage holds over the summer and winter months (and I really expect it to grow as heating and air conditioning take a higher rank in my usage) I can expect to have energy savings of around several hundred dollars per year without considering savings from the heat pump.
 I also get a much more livable and enjoyable home environment with more consistent heating and air conditioning.
 It has been more than worth it.

-My bills in July through October showed a 20% decrease from previous years.
+My bills from July to October showed a 20% decrease from previous years.
 Obviously, outdoor temperatures play a great part in any energy usage increase or decrease.

 As the heating season began here in Idaho the savings have gone up; my November bill was down nearly 50% from the year before.
 My efforts to save electricity are paying off in a big way.
 Although they all add up, I believe that the fancy thermostat I installed is one of the most effective changes I've made—it simply controls my heat pump far more efficiently.

-Looking back, a little over a year since I began looking hard at energy savings.
-I have had only one month with a higher usage than the previous year, and it was a tiny increase, probably due to lower winter time temperatures outdoors.
+Looking back, it's been a little over a year since I began looking hard at energy savings.
+I have had only one month with higher usage than the previous year, and it was a tiny increase, probably due to lower wintertime temperatures outdoors.
 Every other month has seen a decrease.
 My efforts have resulted in a typical savings of over $100 per month in my energy bill.
-The process has been well worth the effort; at this rate even the very large expenditure for a new heating and cooling system (needed in any case) will be paid for in only a few years.
+The process has been well worth the effort; at this rate, even the very large expenditure for a new heating and cooling system (needed in any case) will be paid for in only a few years.

 © 2010 Dan Harmon